 The partnership heretofore existing between the subscribers, as publishers of this paper, was on the 17th of August last, dissolved by mutual consent.
 All persons having demands part.
-They have given it in the hope that all who against the said firm, will present them to may find themselves in need of this great remedy Theodore Schoch for settlement, and all who are indebted thereto are requested to make im-Read the following letter received from the mediate payment to him, he being authorized to receive the same.
+They have given it in the hope that all who against the said firm, will present them to may find themselves in need of this great remedy Theodore Schoch for settlement, and all who are indebted thereto are requested to make immediate payment to him, he being authorized to receive the same.

-THEODORE SCHOCH, THOMAS L. KOLLOCK.
+THEODORE SCHOCH.
+THOMAS L. KOLLOCK.